Tomstar111/cnb-mortgage-rates/README.md

 - **Loan volumes move inversely to rates.** New mortgage volumes dropped as rates peaked in 2022–2023 and recovered as rates started falling.

-## Note

-The spread here is the gap between new-mortgage rates and the policy rate, used as an indicator of how far mortgage pricing lags monetary policy — not a direct measure of any single bank's profit.